 They’ve been popping up in stores in corduroy, velvet, faux fur and all manner of glittery fancy fabrics that Full House never saw.

-We’ll talk about how to sew a scrunchie 3 different ways plus a little hack if you don’t have thick luxurious scrunchie-loving hair.
+I’ll show you how to sew a scrunchie step by step 3 different ways plus a little hack if you don’t have thick luxurious scrunchie-loving hair.

 This is a great project for a quick handmade stocking stuffer, and it’s a good scrapbusting project.
-So grab some luxe fabrics and let’s dive into this.
+So grab some fun fabrics that catch your eye and let’s dive into this.